 - Reshaping rough or irregular teeth.

-For more information on teeth malocclusion and its treatment alternatives, please feel free to contact our dentist in Croydon.
+For more information on teeth malocclusion visit here.
 You’re suggested to come with a prior appointment in order to avoid any further delays in case the practice is fully booked for the day.